brb-fr/GTJS/README.md

 # Installation
 Make sure you have node/nodejs installed with the dependencies of Pogtopia and you have entered the GTJS directory.

-For all platforms run `npm install syn9673/Pogtopia` beforehand.
+For all platforms, run `npm install syn9673/Pogtopia` beforehand.

 ## Windows:
 Make sure to disable a service to access port 80.